The-Learning-And-Vision-Atelier-LAVA/PAM/PASMnet/README.md

 ![2x](./Figs/results_2x_lab.png)

 Figure 7.
 Visual comparison for 2× SR. These results are achieved on a stereo image pair acquired in our laboratory.

+## Acknowledgement

+This code is built on [GwcNet](https://github.com/xy-guo/GwcNet).
+We thank the authors for sharing their codes.